os-fpga/Raptor/BUILD.md

   ```
   make run-cmake-release
   ```
-  4. Once all the submodule are checkout, then change directory to submodule which you want to bump like Raptor_Tools or Backend and put its git pointer to latest commit.
+  4. Once all the submodules are checked out, then change the directory to the submodule you want to bump like Raptor_Tools or Backend and put its git pointer to the latest commit.
 For example, to update Backend:

   ```
   cd Backend && git checkout main && git pull origin && cd ..
   ```
   5. Use `git status` command to check your working tree status: what is added for commit, what is modified, what is untracked.

-  6. Now in Raptor root directory, update the Raptor git to record the new pointer of submodule.
+  6. Now in the Raptor root directory, update the Raptor git to record the new pointer of the submodule.

 > [!IMPORTANT]
 > Always add/committing files/submodules explicitly.
 Do not use `git commit . -m "MESSAGE"` or `git add .` commands.